linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 03 Bond Valuation.md

 - Spot rate, discount rate, zero coupon rate

-○ Three different terms with the same meaning
+  - Three different terms with the same meaning

 - Rate used to discount a single cash flow on a given date
 - The Law of One Price:
 - Cash flows (of identical risk) delivered on a given date must have the same spot rate
-$\circ$  If untrue, there would be a risk-free arbitrage opportunity
+  - If untrue, there would be a risk-free arbitrage opportunity

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/f59efb93-f079-47a6-b3da-5f35d023ba75/224965de60810f0726c5f796425d581d9f28d136342ee38a007f429a7cf3a37c.jpg)
 Term Structure of Interest Rates